 Transformational leadership works well in organizations where change is needed.
 It likely won’t be the right fit for new organizations where no structure exists.
 To get something done quickly, an organization needs a leader who can provide clear direction and a path to completion, depending on the situation at hand.

 - Excellent at communicating new ideas

 - Good at balancing short-term vision and long-term goals

 - Experience building strong coalitions and establishing mutual trust

 - Backed by integrity and high emotional intelligence

 - Ineffective in initial stage or ad-hoc situations

-- Requires an existing structure so that further development and growth can occur, meaning it’s not ideal for new organizations
+- Requires an existing structure so that growth can occur — meaning it’s not ideal for new organizations

-In truly highly reliable organizations, leadership skills are encouraged throughout the organization.
-While it’s often common to focus leadership efforts at the highest levels of a hospital or health system, middle-management leaders are key to an organization’s success and directly impact many front-line caregivers and healthcare workers.
+In truly highly reliable organizations, leadership skills are valuable throughout the organization.
+While it’s often common to focus leadership efforts at the highest levels of a hospital or health system, middle management — such as nurse leaders — are key to an organization’s success and directly impact many frontline caregivers and healthcare workers.